-Prerequisite: Acceptance into the therapist level of the Respiratory Therapy Program.
+Prerequisite: Acceptance into the therapist level of the Respiratory Therapy program.

-RC 241 Pediatric Pulmonary Function Clinical Training (7)
+Pediatric/Pulmonary Function Clinical Training (7)

 Clinical experience in the care of the pediatric patient in the hospital environment.
 Additional clinical experience in home care and pulmonary function testing is included.
 Clinic time is 16 hours per week with two hours of lecture.